MX-Goliath/VoxGlowAI/README.md

-# VoxGlowAI
+**# VoxGlowAI**

 The project is an AI-based voice assistant.
-A pulsating sphere, whose size changes based on the sound amplitude, is used for visualization.
-Speech recognition is handled by the local Vosk model, while the responses are synthesized using Silero.
-For generating meaningful responses, either a neural network with Ollama is used for local processing, or GPT-4o mini via g4f is employed for non-local computations.
-There are also modules for performing actions, such as controlling lights, computer applications, and more.
+A pulsating sphere is used for visualization, whose size changes depending on the sound amplitude.
+Speech recognition is handled by the local Vosk model, while responses are generated using an LLM model, primarily Ollama.
+However, there is an option to use other models, such as those from g4f, with limited functionality in terms of function calling.
+The responses are voiced using Silero.
+Additionally, there are modules for performing actions such as controlling lighting, computer applications, and more.

+For low-performance PCs, it is recommended to use the **Vosk-small** model for your language.
+Models can be downloaded from the official website: [https://alphacephei.com/vosk/models](https://alphacephei.com/vosk/models).
+For low-performance PCs, it is also recommended to use **g4f** for generating responses, which will reduce response time for computers without CUDA support or with limited video memory.

+To call functions, the `functions` folder contains files with functions and docstrings so that the neural network understands when and what to call.
+To add your custom functions, create files in that folder similar to the existing ones.
+A single file can contain multiple functions, and they will be extracted individually.

 ![image](https://github.com/user-attachments/assets/dc0c3092-d674-4fab-acb6-abb97d4f36c1)

-To install the necessary python libraries, use the command if you have AMD GPU:
+### **Installing Required Python Libraries**

+For AMD GPU:
 ```bash
 pip install -r requirements.txt
 ```

-Or if NVIDIA GPU:
+For Nvidia GPU or CPU usage:
 ```bash
 pip install -r requirements_NVIDIA.txt
 ```

+### **Running the Assistant**
-To start the assistant, use the command:
+To launch the assistant, run:
 ```bash
 python Speech_Recognition.py
 ```

+### **Plans:**
+- [ ] Automatic configuration based on user-selected hardware characteristics
+- [ ] Adding cloud speech recognition to reduce PC load
+- [ ] Implementing lightweight speech generation to reduce PC load
+- [ ] Function calling using g4f
+- [ ] Adding playback control functionality